 - A reference form (filled out by someone who knows you for example a teacher, employer or sports coach)

 You can request an application form by emailing firstname.lastname@example.org.

 All applicants are invited to Information and Selection Days before they are offered a place on the programme.

 The pilot phase of the project from 2011 – 2013 was funded by The Atlantic Philanthropies.
-The current Young Community Leaders programme is funded by the Cadbury Foundation with support from SICAP (the Social Inclusion and Community Activiation Programme).
+The current Young Community Leaders programme is funded by Energy for Generations with support from SICAP (the Social Inclusion and Community Activiation Programme).

 Once Young Community Leaders complete the programme they can join our graduate group, known as the Young Community Innovators.
 Through this group, graduates get together and get involved in a wide range of projects to make their communities a better place.
 Examples of work which Young Community Innovators have been involved in recently include: